This article shows how to to access data that has been shared with you using Delta Sharing.

 To learn how to find, read, and manage that shared data in your Databricks workspace, see Read data shared using Databricks-to-Databricks Delta Sharing (for recipients).

 If you have access to a Databricks workspace, you can use Databricks audit logs to understand who in your organization is accessing which data using Delta Sharing.
-See Audit and monitor data access using Delta Sharing (for recipients).
+See Audit and monitor data sharing.